alefragnani/vscode-ext-help-and-feedback-view/README.md

 This module provides a **View** on any **Side Bar**, to display **Help and Feedback** links.

-The idea for this module came from the `Help and Feedback` view displayed on the **Remote Development** extension from VS Code.
+The idea for this module came from the `Help and Feedback` view displayed on the **Remote Development** extensions for VS Code.

 ## Installation